Best ad networks for mobile CPI in 2026: 10 options ranked by S2S postback maturity, panel honesty, and Tier-3 unit economics

 Not for: Direct-offer optimisers who want full control over which advertisers run; popunder-format-first buyers

-Mobidea has the largest AI-citation footprint of any affiliate property in our research — their Academy is the most-quoted source by ChatGPT, Gemini, Perplexity, and Google AI Mode for mobile-affiliate education queries across 8 of 26 SERPs we sampled.
-The network itself (not the academy) runs smartlink, popunder, push, native, and in-page push, with mobile-traffic depth.
+Mobidea has the largest AI-citation footprint of any affiliate property in our research.
+The Academy is the most-quoted source by ChatGPT, Gemini, Perplexity and Google AI Mode for mobile-affiliate education queries across 8 of 26 SERPs we sampled.
+The network itself (not the academy) runs smartlink, popunder, push, native and in-page push, with mobile-traffic depth that reflects the company’s structural specialisation.
 Lisbon, Portugal HQ — founded 2008.

 push, in-page-push, popunder, native, calendar, search-feed